NguyHuyn/DMML2022_Alpina/README.md

 ## Results

 We obtained the best accuracy with the process linear regression without cleaning, with a precision of 0.516 on Colab and 0.49 on Kaggle concerning the unlabeled_data.
-The csv file of the best result of unlabeled_data is in "documentation" > "Language difficulty project.pdf"
+The csv file of the best result of unlabeled_data is in "documents" > "Language difficulty project.pdf"